jKyuery/portfolio-web/README.md

 ## Description

-This website was created with node.js and react.
+This website was developed using node.js and react.

-This website is for viewing and demoing purposes only.
+Website is currently undergoing building.

 ## TODO